 Program overview

-The Bachelor of Arts (Honours) in Sociology - Upper Year Entry is designed for students who wish to delve deeper into the complexities of societal structures and human behavior.
-This program emphasizes critical thinking, research skills, and a comprehensive understanding of sociological theories and methodologies.
-Students will engage with contemporary issues and themes in sociology, preparing them for various career paths in a dynamic and ever-evolving field.
-The program fosters a rich learning environment through a combination of lectures, tutorials, and hands-on experiences, ensuring that graduates are well-equipped to analyze and address social phenomena.
+The Bachelor of Arts (Honours) in Sociology - Upper Year Entry is designed for students who wish to delve into the complexities of social behavior and societal structures.
+This program emphasizes critical thinking, research skills, and a comprehensive understanding of contemporary sociological themes.
+Students will engage with a variety of teaching methods, including dynamic lectures and small group tutorials, to explore the breadth of sociology.
+The program prepares graduates for diverse career paths by equipping them with essential skills in research, argumentation, and effective communication.

-The Bachelor of Arts (Honours) in Sociology - Upper Year Entry program is structured to provide a comprehensive education in sociology over a period of four years.
+The Bachelor of Arts (Honours) in Sociology - Upper Year Entry is structured to provide a comprehensive education in sociology over a four-year period.
 The program includes:

 • Core training courses in sociological theory and research methods in the second year.